aakbarkhan/bookstore/README.md

 ## Getting Started

+- To clone this project Run command: $git clone
+- used the link git@github.com:aakbarkhan/bookstore.git reposiratory.
-To clone this project Run command: $git clone the reposiratory or press the green Code button in the upper right corner and choose to download from the Download ZIP link.
-To setup the webpack for this project.
+- OR press the green Code button in the upper right corner and choose to download from the Download ZIP link.
-### Prerequisites

 ### Setup

-Use Create React App (CRA)
+- Use Create React App (CRA).
 ### Install

-npx create-react-app bookstore
+- npx create-react-app bookstore
-cd bookstore
+- cd bookstore
-npm start
+- npm start
-React Redux
+- React Redux
-npm install react-redux
+- npm install react-redux

-### Usage

-### Run tests

-### Deployment

 ## Authors

 # Aku